12 Safest Cities In The UK (2023 Update)

 |Average House Price:||£300,000|

-The average house price in Luton is £300,000 and it is considered to have low crime rates, especially for a town its population size.
+The average house price in Luton is £300,000, and it is considered to have a low crime rate.

 Related Read: 10 Safest Cities in EuropeHow To Stay Safe In The UK

 The UK is a safe country to visit and is considered a safe place to live.
 Homicide rates are low, and there are relatively few instances of violent crime.
-Terrorist attacks can be common, although these tend to occur in major cities and around transport hubs, while drink spiking and pickpocketing are two crimes to watch out for and be mindful of.
-Above are 12 of the safest places in the UK to visit or live, but there are many other safe spots.
+Terrorist attacks can occur, but they often happen in major cities and around transport hubs.
+Two of the most prevalent crimes in the UK are drink spiking and pickpocketing.
+Above are 12 of the safest places in the UK to visit or live, but there are many other safe towns and cities.

 Featured Image Credit: travelphotographer, Pixabay